 Mint Apple herb starter plant

-About Apple Mint: Apple Mint is a very aromatic Mint with a delicious, strong, fruity scent.
+Apple Mint (Mentha suaveolens)is a very aromatic Mint with a delicious, strong, fruity scent.
 It has bright green leaves which are large, rounded and slightly hairy with serrated edges and produces spikes of white and pinkish flowers in late summer.
 While being a nice ornamental Mint where it really shines is as a culinary herb.
 It's widely used to make a brilliant Mint tea, Mint jelly or used as a garnish.

 Can grow as tall as 100cm and spreads to 60cm.

 About the Mint 'family'